Cornwall's rich history, culture and natural beauty is celebrated by the county's many annual festivals

 Inspired by the celebrated author Daphne du Maurier who lived and wrote in Fowey, this vibrant annual arts, music and literature festival offers talks, exhibitions, workshops and guided walks as part of its programme.

 A celebration of the best of Cornish food and drink.
 The programme includes cooking demonstrations from local and celebrity chefs, wine tasting, an artisan market, street entertainment and live music.

 This fantastic ten-day celebration is a community festival which includes over 150 events encompassing music, drama, the arts, gig racing, swimming and walking.
-The festival was established in 2006 and is running for its 13th year in 2018.
+The festival was established in 2006 and will be celebrating its 15th year in 2021.
 It's a chance to embrace the places, people, history, culture and sport connected by the Fal river region.
-Each year more than 100,000 people attend raising £75,000 for charity in 2017.
+Each year more than 100,000 people attend raising £75,000 for charity in 2018.

 A leading agricultural show full of exhibitions, activities, shopping and all that’s best in food and farming.
 Main ring entertainment is mounted on a grand scale and the traditional steam fair is a colourful extravaganza; there are stages and avenues alive with music, song and dance.

 Timed to coincide with the start of the oyster harvesting season, the Falmouth Oyster Festival celebrates the quality of Cornish seafood, with four days of feasting, cooking demos, live music, working boat race and food and craft stalls.
 Daily cookery demonstrations are aimed at inspiring visitors to try their hand at unusual and exciting seafood combinations and indulge in the tastes of native oysters, wines, ales and local produce.

 Exquisite international cuisine and fine wines are served in both the sea-view restaurants

 The Nare has a comprehensive range of leisure activities to suit all ages and seasons